Firdavs3002/API-testing/README.md

-This Script uses petIds taken from petId.json file.
-So the user can changes the ID of pets.
+This Script uses pet IDs taken from petId.json file.
+So the user can change the ID of pets.
 In this case each API tests are independent from each other